LoopKit/loopdocs/docs/browser/prepare-fork.md

     These <code>Secrets</code> are the same for any repository for which you use `GitHub Browser Build`.

     * They are added once for a repository and work for all branches of that repository
-    * They must be added to any other repository, such as <code>Loop Caregiver</code>, for which you also use `GitHub Browser Build`
+    * They must be added to any other repository, such as <code>LoopCaregiver</code>, for which you also use `GitHub Browser Build`

     For each of the following <code>Secrets</code>, tap on "New repository secret", then add the name of the secret, along with the value you recorded for it: